oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-Zip is a compression and file packaging/archive utility.
-Although highly compatible both with PKWARE's PKZIP and PKUNZIP utilities for MS-DOS and with Info-ZIP's own UnZip, our primary objectives have been portability and other-than-MSDOS functionality
+Zip is a compression and file packaging/archive utility.Although highly compatible both with PKWARE's PKZIP and PKUNZIPutilities for MS-DOS and with Info-ZIP's own UnZip, our primary objectiveshave been portability and other-than-MSDOS functionality

-**URL**
+**More Information**

 http://www.info-zip.org/Zip.html

 **Available Versions**::

-    3.0-GCCcore-9.3.0
     3.0-GCCcore-10.2.0
     3.0-GCCcore-8.3.0
+    3.0-GCCcore-9.3.0

 angsd